klinki/klinki.github.io/_posts/2016-06-20-placement-new.md

 	A* object = new(rawMemory) A();

-    // CANNOT CALL delete object - it would lead to memory corruption object->~A(); // manually call destructor, if you need to get rid of object
+    // delete object; - CANNOT CALL delete, it would lead to memory corruption object->~A(); // manually call destructor, if you need to get rid of object

     delete[] rawMemory; // at the end, release ALL allocated memory